smatting/pointer-cc/README.md

 - `window.contains` is used by pointer-cc to find the instrument window.
 Pick a string here that is contained in the window title of the instrument.
 It's usually the name of the instrument.
 Note that the case has to also match (comparison is case-sensitive).

-- `default.type` the default type of pointer control used by all controls if not explicity `type` is defined.
-Valid values are `drag`, `wheel`, `click` (see below)

-- `default.drag.speed` default setting for`speed` for controls that are of type `drag`

-- `default.wheel.speed` default setting for`speed` for controls that are of type `wheel`

-- `default.wheel.time_resolution` default setting for `time_resolution` for controls that are of type `wheel`.
-This settings controls how many times per second a wheel event is send to the instrument window.
-If this is too high then the operating system (seen on Windows only) might drop wheel events when you turn the adjustment knob fast.
-Setting it too low results in too choppy updates.
-Try to experiment with this value to find a sweet spot. `50` (times per second) seems to be good starting point.

 - `controls` The `controls.c1`, `controls.c2`, ... sections correspond to the control elements that you marked in the screenshots.
 You can see the `c?` number that belongs to acontrol element in the pointer-cc window when you select .

 - `controls.c1.x`: x coordinate of the control element (was extracted from screenshot)

 - `controls.c1.y`: y coordinate of the control element (was extracted from screenshot)

-- `controls.c1.type` (optional).
-Determines the type of mouse pointer action that is simulated by pointer-cc when the adjustment knob is turned while on control `c1`.
-Valid values are
+- `controls.c1.type` (optional): Specifies the type of mouse pointer action simulated by pointer-cc when adjusting the knob associated with control `c1`.
+Available values include:

-  - `drag` the mouse pointer is dragged up or down
+  - `drag`: Simulates dragging the mouse pointer up or down.

-  - `wheel` the mouse pointer's wheel is turned up or down
+  - `wheel`: Simulates scrolling the mouse wheel up or down.

-  - `click` the mouse pointer simulates a click.
-To trigger a click turn the adjustment knob quickly down and then up again
+  - `click`: Simulates a mouse click.
+To trigger a click, quickly turn the adjustment knob down and then up again.

-  If you don't specify a `type` for a control element then `default.type` is used.

-- `control.c1.m` (optional) Speed multiplier for (only relevant for `wheel` and `drag`).
-Values smaller than `1.0` result in less dragging or wheeling while values greater than `1.0` result in more dragging and wheeling.
-Use this to tune the speed of the control relative to the rest.
-The overall speed that the controller `speed * m`.
-  If you don't specify a `m` then `1.0` is used.
+If no `type` is specified for a control element (`c1`), the default type specified by `default.type` will be used.- `control.c1.m` (optional): This parameter acts as a speed multiplier specifically applicable to `wheel` and `drag` control types.
+When set to values smaller than `1.0`, it reduces the sensitivity of dragging or wheeling actions, resulting in slower movements.
+Conversely, values greater than `1.0` increase sensitivity, causing faster dragging or wheeling.
+Adjust this parameter to fine-tune the responsiveness of the control relative to others.
+The resulting speed of the controller is calculated as `speed * m`.
+If `m` is not specified, a default value of `1.0` is used.

-- `control.c1.speed` (optional) Speed for the control element.
-Unless you have a good reason don't set it.
-It's better to set `default.drag.speed` abd `defautlt.wheel.speed` to have consistent base speeds for all knobs and use `control.c1.m` to modify relative to the base speed
+- `control.c1.speed` (optional): This parameter defines the speed specifically for the control element.
+It is recommended not to set this parameter unless you have a specific reason to do so.
+Instead, it is preferable to establish consistent base speeds for all knobs by setting `default.drag.speed` and `default.wheel.speed`.
+Use `control.c1.m` to adjust the relative speed of individual controls based on this standardized base speed.
+This approach ensures uniform behavior across controls and simplifies configuration management.

+- `default.type` the default type of pointer control used by all controls if not explicitely `type` is defined.
+Valid values are `drag`, `wheel`, `click` (see below)

+- `default.drag.speed` default setting for`speed` for controls that are of type `drag`

+- `default.wheel.speed` default setting for`speed` for controls that are of type `wheel`

+- `default.wheel.time_resolution`: This setting determines the maximum frequency (in times per second) at which wheel events are sent to the instrument window.
+If set too high, particularly on Windows systems, rapid adjustment knob turns may cause the operating system to drop wheel events.
+Conversely, setting it too low can result in overly choppy updates.
+I recommend experimenting with this value to find an optimal balance.
+A starting point of `50` times per second often works well to achieve smooth and responsive control.

 - `dimensions.width` and `dimensions.height`.
 Defines the dimensions of the whole instruments.
 All `x` and `y` coordinates of control elements relative to it.
 This is the resolution of the screenshot image.